 Many Cloud providers handle security issues via inbuilt security capabilities and automatic updates, meaning that resilience processes become more efficient and easier to maintain.
 Additionally, because data is in the Cloud, it can be accessed no matter what happens to your physical machinery.

-Cloud computing allows organisations to provide collaboration and communication tools, software, apps and access to documents and databases from anywhere, making it easier for employees to work and collaborate remotely.
+Cloud computing allows organizations to provide collaboration and communication tools, software, apps and access to documents and databases from anywhere, making it easier for employees to work and collaborate remotely.

 Integrate with other services